uliana1one/KeyPass/docs/architecture.md

 # Architecture Overview

-The KeyPass Login SDK follows a **two-layer architecture** that separates core authentication logic from user interface implementations, providing flexibility for developers to choose their integration approach.
+The KeyPass Login SDK follows a **three-layer architecture** that separates core authentication logic from user interface implementations and backend services, providing flexibility for developers to choose their integration approach.

 ## Architectural Layers